RMax2015/forGL/Docs/_forGL_Docs_Read_Me_First.txt

 				  Operations  Quick  Start
 ==============================================================================
 forGL has been tested on Windows 7 and 10

+but really :
+you can run  forGL.py  on any platform with Python 3.x installed

 	forGL  Dictionary  (in memory and added to from a file)